• Skip to primary navigation

 For the Filling

 First, melt the dark chocolate.
-Do this by placing the chocolate in a small sauce pan and melting over low heat.
+Do this by placing the chocolate in a small sauce pan and melting it over low heat.
 Stir frequently, until the chocolate is fully melted.

-Put the fillings in the freezer while you melt the dark chocolate for the coating.
+Put the fillings in the freezer for at least 20 minutes to firm.

 For the Coating

-Individually dip each filling piece into the melted chocolate.
+Individually dip each filling into the melted chocolate.
 This is easiest to do using a fork.
 Simply, drop the filling into the melted chocolate, coat it entirely, then use the fork to scoop it out.
 Before placing the truffle onto the parchment, let excess chocolate drip off, back into the pan.

 Using Cayenne in Chocolate